 How To Delete a Page or Whitespace from Word

-It’s not actually that tricky to delete a page or even whitespace in Word, but it seems to cause a fair amount of problems, especially if you have a table or image that doesn’t fit at the end of a page.
+It’s not that tricky to delete a page or even whitespace in Word, but it seems to cause a fair amount of problems, especially if you have a table or an image that doesn’t fit at the end of a page.

 Option #1: Simplest Way to Delete Pages from Word

 The simplest way to delete a page in Word involves cursor placement and the delete button.

 - For Windows, place your cursor at the very end of the document, after any full stops or pictures, and press Delete until the blank page(s) disappear.
 You can also use Backspace at the last positional cursor location on the blank page.
 For Mac, you may have to press the backspace key and the function key simultaneously.
 It’s that simple.